red-hat-storage/odf-console/README.md

 # ODF Console

 ODF Console is the UI plugin for Openshift Data Foundation Operator.
-It works as a remote application for OpenShift Container Platform console which inturn is the host application.
+It works as a remote module for OpenShift Container Platform [console](<(https://github.com/openshift/console)>).

 ## Running in Development Mode

-This application works as remote application for OCP Console so we have to first setup the OCP Console.
+ODF console works as a remote bundle for OCP console.
+To run ODF Console there should be a instance of OCP console up and running.
-The steps related to running OCP Console with our patches are as follows:
+Follow these steps to run OCP Console in development mode:

-1. Pull [run-console-branch](https://github.com/bipuladh/console/tree/run-console-branch) and run the console from the branch.
-(Until the SDK package is complete)
-2. Follow everything as mentioned in the console [README.md](https://github.com/openshift/console) to build the application.
+1. Follow everything as mentioned in the console [README.md](https://github.com/openshift/console) to build the application.
-3. Run the console bridge as follows `./bin/bridge -plugins odf-console=http://localhost:9001/`
+2. Run the console bridge as follows `./bin/bridge -plugins odf-console=http://localhost:9001/`
-4. Run developemnt mode of console by going into `console/frontend` and running `yarn run dev`
+3. Run developemnt mode of console by going into `console/frontend` and running `yarn run dev`

 After the OCP console is set as required by ODF Console.
 Performs the following steps to make it run.